Periodic Solutions to Dissipative Hyperbolic Systems. I: Fredholm Solvability of Linear Problems: Introduction

-Roughly speaking, we will prove the following: If a certain dissipativity condition on the data $a_j, b_{jj}$ and $r_{jk}$ is satisfied (which is the case, for example, if the functions $|r_{jk}|$ with $1 \le j \le m$ and $m+1 \le k \le n$ or with $1 \le k \le m$ and $m+1 \le j \le n$ are sufficiently small (see \reff{eq:t8}), then a Fredholm alternative is true for the system~(\ref{eq:t1})--(\ref{eq:t3}), i.e., \begin{itemize} \item either the system~(\ref{eq:t1})--(\ref{eq:t3}) with $f=(f_1,\ldots,f_n)=0$ has a nontrivial solution (then the vector space of those solutions has a finite dimension), \item or for any continuous right-hand side $f$ the system~(\ref{eq:t1})--(\ref{eq:t3}) has a unique solution $u=(u_1,\ldots,u_n)$ (then the map $f \mapsto u$ is continuous with respect to the supremum norm). \end{itemize}
+Roughly speaking, we will prove the following: If the first non-resonance condition \reff{eq:t8} on the data $a_j, b_{jj}$ and $r_{jk}$ is satisfied (which is the case, for example, if the functions $|r_{jk}|$ with $1 \le j \le m$ and $m+1 \le k \le n$ or with $1 \le k \le m$ and $m+1 \le j \le n$ are sufficiently small), then a Fredholm alternative is true for the system~(\ref{eq:t1})--(\ref{eq:t3}), i.e., \begin{itemize} \item either the system~(\ref{eq:t1})--(\ref{eq:t3}) with $f=(f_1,\ldots,f_n)=0$ has a nontrivial continuous solution (then the vector space of those solutions has a finite dimension), \item or for any continuous right-hand side $f$ the system~(\ref{eq:t1})--(\ref{eq:t3}) has a unique continuous solution $u=(u_1,\ldots,u_n)$ (then the map $f \mapsto u$ is continuous with respect to the supremum norm). \end{itemize} Moreover, if the second non-resonance condition \reff{eq:t81} is satisfied (which is the case if, for example, the functions $|\d_ta_j|$ are sufficiently small), then the solutions to (\ref{eq:t1})--(\ref{eq:t3}) have additional regularity.
+In particular, if all coefficients $a_j$ are $t$-independent and if all the data are $C^\infty$-smooth, then all solutions to (\ref{eq:t1})--(\ref{eq:t3}) are $C^\infty$-smooth.
+It should be emphasized that the second non-resonance condition cannot be dropped, in general (Remark 1.4).
+Further, we give an example showing that, if the first non-resonance condition is not satisfied, then it may happen that the Fredholm solvability is not true (Remark 1.3).
+Also, we provide an example showing that, if the assumption \reff{cass} is not satisfied, then it may happen that neither Fredholm solvability nor higher order regularity holds (Remark 1.5).

 In order to formulate our results more precisely, let us introduce the characteristics of the hyperbolic system \reff{eq:t1}.
 Given $j=1,\ldots,n$, $x \in [0,1]$, and $t \in \R$, the $j$-th characteristic is defined as the solution $\xi\in [0,1] \mapsto \om_j(\xi,x,t)\in \R$ of the initial value problem \beq \partial_\xi\om_j(\xi,x,t)=\frac{1}{a_j(\xi,\om_j(\xi,x,t))},\;\; \om_j(x,x,t)=t. \ee Moreover, we denote